 Remember - your project has been awarded, approved, and funded as proposed.

-Your project, methods, project team, or reasoning for the project should be discussed in the QAPP.
+Methods, project team, and reasoning for the project should be discussed in the QAPP.

 You are simply documenting and explaining the process as required by the EPA.

-Stantec's comments are to ensure the QAPP complies with EPA requirements and is a clear, stand-alone document.
+QAPP review comments are to ensure the QAPP complies with EPA requirements and is a clear, stand-alone document.